Opposition to the Maunakea Observatories: Outrigger telescopes

-Development of the Mauna Kea observatories is still opposed by environmental groups and Native Hawaiians.
+Development of the Maunakea Observatories is still opposed by environmental groups and Native Hawaiians.
 A 2006 proposal for the Outrigger Telescopes to become extensions of the Keck Observatory was canceled after a judge's determination that a full environmental impact statement must be prepared before any further development of the site.
 The "outrigger" smaller telescopes would have been linked to the main Keck I and Keck II telescopes.
 Environmental groups and Native Hawaiian activists were much stronger in their opposition this time than they had been in the past, but NASA went ahead with the proposal for lack of an alternate site.
 The group Mauna Kea Anaina Hou made several arguments against the development, including that Mauna Kea was a sacred mountain to Native Hawaiians where many deities live, and that the cinder cone location being proposed was holy in Hawaiian tradition as a burial site for a demi-god.
 The group raised several other concerns, such as environmental, concern for the preservation of native insects, the question of Ceded lands, and an audit report critical of the mountain's management.

 Thirty Meter Telescope proposal

-Kealoha Pisciotta, a former Mauna Kea Observatory employee, testifies at a State hearing in 2011.
+Kealoha Pisciotta, a former Maunakea Observatories employee, testifies at a State hearing in 2011.

 The Thirty Meter Telescope (TMT) is a proposal for a large, segmented, mirror telescope, planned for the summit of Mauna Kea.
 The TMT has become a focal point for protests against further development of the observatory site, and a legal battle was fought through the Hawaii court system.
 The Supreme Court of Hawaii approved the resumption of construction of the telescope on 31 October 2018.

 The TMT project is a response to a recommendation in 2000 from the US National Academy of Sciences that a thirty-meter telescope be the top priority and be built within the decade.
 Urgency in construction is due to the competitive nature of science with the European-Extremely Large Telescope also under construction.
 Mauna Kea's summit is the most sacred of all the mountains in Hawaii to many, but not all, Native Hawaiian people.
 Hawaiian cultural practitioners cite impacts to indigenous cultural practice, while recreational users have argued that construction harms the scenic view plane.
 Some environmentalists are concerned that irreparable ecological damage may be done by construction, although this has been disputed by other environmental advocates.
 All three groups are represented among the petitioners opposing the TMT.
 According to the State of Hawaii law HAR 13-5-30, the eight key criteria must be met before construction be allowed on conservation lands in Hawaii.
 Among other criteria, the development may not "cause substantial adverse impact to existing natural resources within the surrounding area, community, or region," and the "existing physical and environmental aspects of the land must be preserved or improved upon."